starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/frequently-asked-questions.md

 "I am looking for the perfect settings for ..." <br>
 Imagine you have walked in to a  shoe shop, and you ask for the perfect shoe. <br>
 The shoe salesman will likely tell you the perfect shoe for you will be specific to you. <br>
-If you are curious how settings can depend on the user please have a read of  https://github.com/starshinata/PS4-Keyboard-and-Mouse-Adapter/blob/master/documentation/mouse-configuration.md
+If you are curious how settings can depend on the user please have a read of [mouse-configuration.md](mouse-configuration.md)

 ### Can I get banned from PSN for using this application?
 I cannot find a specific text saying this is a bannable offense.
 But strictly because it is an unauthorised third party application I would not be surprised if Sony claimed that using this is a banable offense.

 **No one has reported being banned for it.**

-## Can I use Macros with remote play
-AFAIK NO for PS4KMA

-But maybe try https://github.com/komefai/PS4Macro or https://github.com/evilC/AHK-ViGEm-Bus

-I cant be more helpful as I dont use macros for remote play

 ### Can this invalidate my Playstation warranty?